 2. Cenote Zaci

 There are dozens of beautiful cenotes in Mexico, and Cenote Zaci is no exception.
-Whether you’re looking to escape the heat, or merely want to swim in the crystal clear waters, Cenote Zaci is an oasis right in the middle of the city.
+Whether you’re looking to escape the heat or merely want to swim in crystal clear waters, Cenote Zaci is an oasis right in the middle of the city.

 That’s why it’s one of our favorite things to do in Valladolid.
 As you swim through the rocky cave, you’ll get to admire the jagged stalagmites and stalactites that hang above you.